Alignak-monitoring/alignak-doc/source/02_installation/sources.rst

 This is the steps:

+* Create user *alignak* member of group *alignak*
+* Add this user to the sudoers
-* Create user *alignak* and login with this user account
+* Login with this user account
 * Get source archive on this page: https://github.com/Alignak-monitoring/alignak/releases
 * Uncompress the archive
-* Go in alignak folder
+* cd to alignak folder
 * Run command::

-    pip install -r requirements.txt
+    sudo pip install -r requirements.txt

 * Install with python (as sudo)::